Decode hidden names

 Chicken fat, hydrolysed protein, animal digest.
 We translate the label terms manufacturers use to mean the same thing — so you can spot the allergen even when it isn't named.

-Snap any pet food label and we'll flag the allergens that match your dog or cat — vet-grade ingredient analysis, no signup.
+Snap any pet food label and we'll flag the allergens that match your dog or cat — ingredient-level allergen analysis, no signup.

 When the itching, the ear infections or the soft stools turn from a thing to a problem — that's when this site exists.